ogait001/academic-profile/_posts/2026-05-05-where-is-god.md

 ---

 <br>
-*Without God, there is nothing to intervene in.*
+>"*Without God, there is nothing to intervene in.*"

 <br><br>